sonobeacon/iOS-SonoNet-SDK/README.md

 Create a new iOS Xcode project or open an existing project.
 Simply drag the sonolib.framework to your project.

-Make sure that the ‚Add to targets‘ checkbox is checked for the correct target you intend to use the framework with.
-You can check ‚Copy items into destination group’s folder‘ if needed.
+Make sure that the`Add to targets` checkbox is checked for the correct target you intend to use the framework with.
+You can check `Copy items into destination group’s folder` if needed.

-Set ‚Enable Bitcode‘ to No in Build Settings.
+Set `Enable Bitcode` to No in Build Settings.

 #### Permissions
 Add descriptions to your Info.plist to describe why you will be using the microphone as well as location tracking and bluetooth monitoring.
 Microphone may not be needed, see below: